newst4rt/Lyrify/README.md

 ### How Lyrify Started

 It began with a similar application that no longer worked.
-Since there was no suitable replacement, I decided to look into what had changed to fix the issue myself.
+Since there was no suitable replacement, I decided to look into what had changed to fix the issue by myself.

-First, I discovered that Spotify provides a separate, undocumented endpoint to get lyrics from Musixmatch, and they changed the authentication method for using this.
-After digging deeper into my research, it turns out that using this endpoint with unauthorized applications can raise legal concerns (see [this](https://stackoverflow.com/a/73853859)).
+First, I discovered that Spotify provides a separate, undocumented endpoint to get lyrics from Musixmatch, and they changed the authentication method for using it.
+After digging deeper into my research, it turns out that using the endpoint with unauthorized applications could raise to legal concerns (see [this](https://stackoverflow.com/a/73853859)).
 For this reason, I intended to avoid the API and sought a replacement and found Lrclib.net.

 Lrclib.net provides versatile and relatively qualitatively good data without requiring authentication.
 Moreover, the project is open source, and there is a GitHub repo ([here](https://github.com/tranxuanthang/lrclib)) available.
 All the aforementioned points made me decide to set Lrclib as my first choice — and I'm glad I did.